Children of Bodom: Blooddrunk and Relentless Reckless Forever (2007–2012)

 In February 2009, Children of Bodom hinted at plans to release a cover album titled Skeletons in the Closet, which was released on 23 September 2009.
-They also admitted to being "lazy" when it comes to practicing and talked about plans to have more songs on future albums.
+They admitted to being "lazy" when it comes to practicing and talked about plans to have more songs on future albums.
 The band embarked on a tour of South America and Mexico in September 2009.
 Support for the trek came from Amorphis.
-Also in September and October 2009, the band returned to North America to headline a massive month-long tour.
-On most dates support on the trek came from The Black Dahlia Murder and Skeletonwitch.
+Also in September and October 2009, the band returned to North America to headline a month-long tour.
+On most dates, support came from The Black Dahlia Murder and Skeletonwitch.
 Austrian Death Machine and Holy Grail made a special guest appearance in the main support slot at the tour's second Pomona, California date.
-On 18 October 2009, four days after the band's North American tour finale in Honolulu, Hawaii they performed at Japan's Loudpark Festival along with Megadeth, Judas Priest, Slayer, Anthrax, Rob Zombie and Arch Enemy.
+On 18 October 2009, four days after the band's North American tour finale in Honolulu, Hawaii, they performed at Japan's Loudpark Festival with Megadeth, Judas Priest, Slayer, Anthrax, Rob Zombie and Arch Enemy.
 In the six days following their performance at the Loudpark Festival, they held three shows in Hong Kong, Taiwan and China respectively.
-They finished their two-month September to October tour in Moscow, Russia.
-This concluded their year and a half long Blooddrunk World Tour.
+They finished their two-month September-to-October tour in Moscow, Russia.
+This concluded their year-and-a-half-long Blooddrunk World Tour.